 What can BoomerTECH Adventures do for you?

-Give you confidence in using technology.
+Give you competence and confidence using technology.

 Answer questions that are driving you crazy about your iPhone, iPad, and computer.

 Make you more creative and productive on your devices.

 Help you learn to use your devices so you control them and not the other way around.

 Give you skills to teach your grandchildren and “WOW” them at the next family gathering!

 Many Boomers don’t know how to navigate their digital environment, so we provide expert guidance and personalized resources to develop their competence and confidence using Apple devices.

 BoomerTECH Adventures helps Boomers and Seniors create, connect, and contribute using today’s technology.
 We offer face-to-face workshops, online and personal consulting, online courses, and a variety of digital resources for Boomers.

 Former University of Maine education professor and co-founder Ed Brazee says “Our services are customized to the interests and skill levels of each participant.
 BoomerTECH trainings are interactive, self-paced, relaxed, and fun!
 Definitely not a typical ‘sit and get’ 9-to-5 class!
 We are committed to helping every participant from beginner to advanced, ensuring the highest level of personal attention.”

 Former teacher, author, international consultant, and co-founder Jill Spencer adds, “Topics include—keeping in touch with distant family members, reconnecting with classmates, sharing digital photography, and using smart phones and tablets smartly.
 Tips on writing your life story, becoming a smarter online researcher, and finding your niche in social networks.
 Some participants may want to develop new technology and social media skills to use in their own entrepreneurial adventures!”